wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 3. I also do not get why you need to over-provision?
 Isn't the best thing about serverless is that you do not over-provision, and just start new instances anywhere on the cloud (i.e., easy scale up)?
+   **OK, they are talking about over-provisioning of the cache storage.
+But this term is misleading, because it is just dynamically changing cache size based on workloads**

 This paper presents FaaSCache, a caching policy for virtual machine keep-alive in multi-tenant environments containing heterogeneous function instances.
 The paper is motivated by the fact that commercial cloud providers nowadays all